jon-esperanza/silk-engine/README.md

 flowchart LR;
 MessageData --> Merchant
 Job --> Merchant
-Merchant --> MessageEvent
+Merchant --> EventType
-MessageEvent --> Topic
+EventType --> Topic
 ```
 As we can see, a Merchant should always be fixed to a specific message event in the Kafka topic (i.e OrderPlaced, OrderDelivered).
 This structure allows a consistent serialization of messages with Silk Engine and distributed processing of message events.
 We shouldn't be using a model meant for placed orders on messages about delivered orders.

+While we encourage good practice by having different topics per message event type, we understand sometimes it works best to keep them all in a single topic so we simply assist with the filtering and parsing of your event messages.

-This atomicity is enforced by either validating the Kafka message header attribute `event-type` or the message key to the MessageEvent parameter passed into the Merchant.
+This atomicity is enforced by either validating the Kafka message header attribute `event-type` or the message key to the `event` parameter passed into the Merchant.
 This makes sure that we **DO NOT** use the **_single user-defined MessageData_** to **serialize** several **_different types of messages_** from a kafka topic.